 The duration of treatment depends on the problem and the individual.
 For instance, a young horse with an injury leading to lameness may need 4-6 weekly acupuncture treatments until the lameness has resolved.
 An older dog with seizures or endocrine issues will probably require multiple food changes throughout the illness, one or two Chinese herbs, and a lifetime of acupuncture sessions.
 The “usual” is somewhere in between these two extremes.

-If questions or to schedule an appointment:
+If you have questions or would like to schedule an appointment:

 - Phone: (814) 404-2466